chantastic/sites/chan.dev/src/food/sandiego.md

 ## [Tasty Noodle House](https://www.tastynoodlehouse.us/san-diego)

 My brothers discovered this place after my dad passed.
-But if we'd discovered it while he was still living, it would have killed him.
-This is the hole-in-the-wall, pot-sticker slinging, bun filling, cash-discount, noodle shop of his dreams.
+But if we'd discovered it while he was still living, he would have wanted to die eating there.
+This is the hole-in-the-wall, pot-sticker-slinging, bun-filling, cash-discounting, noodle shop of his dreams.

 My grandma likes it; `nough said.